-In 1887 Thomas Vickers had died of heat failure he was buried at the Wesleyan Cemetery Cheetham Hill.
+Thomas Vickers had died of heat failure in 1887 and he was buried at the Wesleyan Cemetery Cheetham Hill.
 He died a contented man his business was in the capable hand of his eldest William ... wife Hannah died in 1902 ...
 William died of diabetes in 1917 and was buried with his father in the family 'D vault' at Cheetham Hill ... six months later William's son Herbert also died, tragically of consumption in 1917 at only 41 ... who was going to continue with the business it looked like ?

 ... and what a great business Thomas & William put together -

 In 1882 Edward Ballard in his official enquiry into effluvium nuisance, outlined the immense problems which confronted the animal products industry just before the time Edward Hindley took over the Acton Bridge factory in 1900 ... it was no picnic ... the most disgusting effluvia of all was 'scutch' from glue making process but Thomas Vickers & Sons was leading the ameliorating technology, for example the long flue ...
 Edward Ballard -

 'I have the pleasure of tendering my thanks to those manufacturers who have often, at much personal inconvenience I fear, assisted me - Mr Wm Vickers, bone boiler, size maker, soap manufacturer, and manure manufacturer, of Manchester and Widnes'.